pubky/pubky-knowledge-base/Explore/Technologies/PubkyBackup.md

 Desktop backup application for Pubky users to maintain local copies of all their published data from their [[Homeserver|homeserver]].

+> **Note:** This tool is under active development.
+Behaviour and features may change.

 - **GitHub**: https://github.com/pubky/pubky-backup
 - **Platforms**: Linux, macOS, Windows